Children's Hospital is part of the UPMC family.

 For more information about research, please call our main office at 412-692-6438.

-Magnesium oxide (Mag-Ox®)supplements are used to treat low magnesium levels in the body.
+Magnesium oxide (Mag-Ox®) supplements' main uses include treating low magnesium levels in the body.
 The body needs magnesium for normal functioning of nerves, muscles, and cells.
 Lack of magnesium after a liver transplant can lead to irritability, muscle weakness, irregular heartbeat, or seizures.
 Magnesium-providing medications also can be used to treat heartburn, acid indigestion, or sour stomach.

 Note: The best dietary sources of magnesium include green leafy vegetables, avocados, bananas, nuts, peas, beans, wheat germ, and grains.
 A high-fat diet causes the body to absorb smaller amounts of magnesium than normal to be absorbed.
 Cooking decreases the magnesium content of foods.